Blog

-In fact, the entire directive depends upon the interconnectedness of global sub-tier supply chains making the world a better place.
+The entire Directive depends upon the interconnectedness of global sub-tier supply chains.
 More importantly, it relies on companies knowing and visualizing their entire multi-tier supply network, down to the last tier.

-This white paper unpacks the proposed EU supply chain law and how it will likely affect your operation.
-We summarize the supply chain law background and context, how the law was designed to work, companies it applies to (directly and indirectly), what the law means by “value networks,” and how the law expects in-scope companies to operate in response.
+Here, we summarize the proposal’s background and context, how it was designed to work, companies it applies to (directly and indirectly), what the CS3D means by “value networks,” and how the law expects in-scope companies to operate in response.

-The proposed EU law addresses these business issues along with growing public concerns about environmental, social, and governance (ESG) violations.
-The directive specifically calls out forced labor, child labor, climate impact, and environmental pollution, and names industries at high risk.
+As proposed, the CS3D addresses these business issues along with growing public concerns about environmental, social, and governance (ESG) violations.
+The Directive specifically calls out forced labor, child labor, climate impact, and environmental pollution, and names industries at high risk.

-The draft directive streamlines and builds on existing legislation, and coordinates existing and proposed policies in individual European countries.
+The CS3D draft, originally proposed in early 2022, streamlines and builds on existing legislation, and coordinates existing and proposed policies in individual European countries.

-From an operational perspective, the EU supply chain law has several unique takeaways that will affect how companies in scope do business.
+From an operational perspective, the CS3D has several unique takeaways that will affect how companies in scope do business.

-At its core, the proposed law is built on this top-level assertion.
-The directive hinges on three assumptions about supply chains and corporate operations:
+At its core, the CS3D is built on this top-level assertion.
+The Directive hinges on three assumptions about supply chains and corporate operations:

 1. Europe’s largest companies have extensive and overlapping value networks, including suppliers, partners, and other business-to-business relationships.